SovereignCloudStack/gx-credential-generator/README.md

 ### Prerequisites to create and sign Gaia-X Credential

 gx-credential-generator creates Gaia-X Credentials, which refer to [W3C Verifiable Credentials](https://www.w3.org/TR/vc-data-model-2.0/).
-Verifiable Credentials requires a proof, e.g. a digital signature of credential's issuer.
-Therefore some settings, e.g. a private key to sign, are required and defined in section `Credentials` of configuration file.
+Verifiable Credentials require a proof, e.g. a digital signature of the credential's issuer.
+Therefore some settings, e.g. a private key to sign, are required and defined in the section `Credentials` of the configuration file.

 ### Enpoints to GXDCH services